SNOMED-Documents/snomed-editorial-guide/definition.md

 Adding a definition to a concept provides additional clarity on its context of use.
 It enhances the definition provided by the modeled relationships whereby a term can be sufficiently defined logically, but the words, which is how many look for and interpret meaning, may imply more or less specificity.

+The definition should never be contradictory to the modeling.

 Definitions must:

   * be written as complete sentences,